quintel/documentation/README.markdown

 We currently use the [IEA](http://www.iea.org/) energy balances because they are available for all countries, in the same format and can be bought online.
-The energy balance is a matrix of numbers that describe the energy flows of a country broken down in carrier (along on axis) and sectors, applications etc. ( along the other axis)
+The energy balance is a matrix of numbers that describe the energy flows of a country broken down in carrier (along one axis) and sectors, applications etc (along the other axis)

 Apart from the energy balance, the ETM needs information about the current state of affairs in the country you want to model in the ETM.
 Such information includes